 Installing a security system can help you sleep better at night, but you should also call your insurance agent once it’s in.
 Many home insurance companies offer discounts for home monitoring and security systems, burglar alarms, and deadbolts or smart locks.
 Some even offer discounts if you live in a gated community.

-6. You got a water shut-off device.
+6. You have a water shut-off device.

 A water shut-off device is another good way to earn a homeowners insurance discount.
 These devices can automatically turn off the water supply to your house when they detect leaks.
 Water flow sensors can have similar shut-off features that catch irregular flow through your pipes.